iFingers007/Bankist-App/README.md

-A banking app that mimicks how some banking apps operate.
+A banking app that mimicks how some banking apps operate, its a project from a javascript masterclass by Jonas Schmedtman

 A user can login, transfer money to other users on the app, request loan and delete account